How to Clear Your Cache: Internet Explorer & Microsoft Edge

 Each browser has a slightly different approach in clearing their cache, which is why we have broken up the subject into a four part series.
 We have selected the browsers most commonly used to best help navigate you through the necessary steps.

-Below is our helpful infographic, explaining the steps for clearing your cache in Firefox, on both Desktop and Mobile:
+Below is our helpful infographic, explaining the steps for clearing your cache in both Internet Explorer & Microsoft Edge:

-In the past, your saved passwords would be lost during a cache refresh; however many browsers (such as Internet Explorer) have added the option to choose what gets cleared when you empty your browsing data.
+In the past, your saved passwords would be lost during a cache refresh; however many browsers (such as Internet Explorer or Microsoft Edge) have added the option to choose what gets cleared when you empty your browsing data.
 Our recommendation is to always clear your “Cached Images and Files” at minimum.